 Together, we are facing a host of collective traumas, including a pandemic, ongoing racial inequity and systemic reform.
 In the face of these challenges, young people have shown their ability to lead with resilience, bravery and kindness.
 Young people, schools and communities across the country are suffering, and young people need to be met with support and resources as they navigate the many changes in their personal and academic lives.
 The current environment makes protecting and promoting the mental health of teens more important than ever.

 We all know a young person who has struggled with mental illness or addiction issues, but we don’t always know how to help them.
-That’s why the National Council for Behavioral Health and Born This Way Foundation invite you to bring an important new peer-to-peer training program to your youth in the 2020-2021 school year — teen Mental Health First Aid (tMHFA).
+That’s why the National Council for Mental Wellbeing and Born This Way Foundation invite you to bring an important new peer-to-peer training program to your youth in the 2020-2021 school year — teen Mental Health First Aid (tMHFA).

 tMHFA, an evidence-based training program, teaches students in grades 10-12 how to identify, understand and respond to signs of mental illnesses and substance use disorders among their peers.
 Developed using a consensus method and input from experts in youth mental health, mental health educators and young people who have experienced mental illness, tMHFA gives teens the skills to have supportive conversations and get a responsible and trusted adult to take over as necessary.